Bic Cristal: History

 In 1930, László Bíró, a Hungarian-Argentine inventor observed children playing with marbles in a puddle, noticing that the marbles left a trail of water in their wake.
 Inspired by this observation, he conceived of a mechanism for a pen that used a ball-shaped metal nib to place ink onto a page.
 He shared his idea with his brother György, a chemist, and together they began researching and experimenting to create such a pen.
 Eventually, they developed a working prototype that used a viscous ink held in a narrow reservoir, with a tip containing a tiny ball that rotated freely.
 This design prevented the ink from drying out within the reservoir, and allowed for an even flow onto the page.
 They presented their invention at the Budapest International Fair in 1931 and patented it in 1938, although they did not market it immediately.
-With the start of World War II, the brothers immigrated to Argentina, where they founded Biro Pens of Argentina.
+With the start of World War II, the brothers migrated to Argentina, where they founded Biro Pens of Argentina.
 Their new pens were initially unsuccessful due to the high cost of the product, but gained a boost in popularity due to a contract with the British Air Force.
 In 1943, the Biro brothers licensed their invention to Eberhard Faber in the United States for $2 million.
 In 1944, entrepreneur Marcel Bich acquired the rights to Biro’s design.
 Near the end of the Second World War on the recommendation of an advertising expert, he dropped the "h" from his surname and founded the company BICGroup.
 He bought a factory in Clichy, a suburb north of Paris, and with business partner Edouard Buffard founded Société PPA (later Société Bic) in 1945.
 "PPA" stood for Porte-plume, Porte-mines et Accessoires; pens, mechanical pencils and accessories.
 During the war, Bich had seen the ballpoint pen manufactured in Argentina by László Bíró.
 Between 1949 and 1950, the Bic Cristal was designed by the Décolletage Plastique design team at Société PPA.
 Bich invested in Swiss technology capable of shaping metal down to 0.01 mm, which could produce a stainless steel 1 mm sphere which allowed ink to flow freely.
 Bich developed an improved ink with a viscosity that neither leaked nor clogged and, under a ballpoint pen patent licensed from Bíró, launched the Cristal in December 1950.